Addepar/addepar-style-toolbox/README.md

 addepar-toolbox
 ==============================================================================

-This addon contains most of the CSS used in Addepar's component library (better name TBD).
+This addon contains most of the CSS used in Addepar's design system and component library.
 Each addon in our component library will import specific CSS "modules" from this toolbox.

 As a general rule, this toolbox is for standardized, well-designed, reusable UI styles and components.
 One-off styling or "hacks" should live directly within your application.

 The UI in this toolbox was created to be framework agnostic.
-It does not function without code yet- it is pure styling, with selector hooks for interactivity.
+It has selector hooks for interactivity, but does not function outside of pure HTML/CSS.
 It is up to the developer to create fully functioning UI in their own projects.
-So for example, if you want to use a fully working dropdown component with Ember, you would use our ember-addon version of that component (ice-pop/ice-dropdown).
+So for example, if you want to use a working dropdown component with Ember, you would use our ember-addon version of that component (adde-dropdown from @addepar/pop-menu).

 Installation
 ------------------------------------------------------------------------------

 ```
-ember install addepar-toolbox
+ember install @addepar/style-toolbox
 ```